 Elizabeth Chloe is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com

 I know what you’re thinking, Pesto definitely does not come from Vietnam.
 And you would be correct, we can thank Italy for the wondrous sauce that is Pesto.
 However, hear me out first ok?
-This recipe for Vietnamese Pesto Noodles starts with the most flavoursome pesto-esque sauce you will every try.
-Instead of just basil we add in corriander.
-Swap out those pine nuts for toasted peanuts and get rid of parmesan and throw in some fish sauce for an amazing savouriness.
-Plus lots of lime for the ultimate zesty kick.
-All of this turns your basic pesto recipe on it’s head and instead you’re left with a sauce that packs in all those amazing Vietnamese flavours.
-I promise you, this is GOOD.
+This recipe for Vietnamese Pesto Noodles starts with the most flavoursome pesto-like sauce you will every try.
+Instead of just basil, we add coriander.
+Swap out those pine nuts for toasted peanuts and get rid of parmesan and throw in some fish

 The first time I made this I really wasn’t sure how it would turn out.
 I mean, the idea sounds great but sometimes these things don’t quite work out the way you imagine.
 Thankfully I was so, SO wrong.
 This sauces packs in so much flavour and the beauty of it is you can customise it to suit your tastebuds.
 Like things zesty?
 Thrown in more lime juice.
 Big fan of savoury?
 Up the fish sauce.
 Obsessed with garlic?
 (Guilty).
 An extra clove or two is your answer.
 Make it yours my friends.